0x-Apollyon/omni-glot/README.md

 # omni-glot
-#### A polyglot which is a HTML, Python, JAR, PDF, JPEG and PDF file simulataneously
+#### A polyglot which is a HTML, Python, JAR, PDF, JPEG, MP4, MP3 and PDF file simulataneously

 ## How does it work ?
 Many parsers and file viewers are very lenient with how they process the information stored in a file.
 For omniglot we take advantage of the following parser quirks